fvicent/attrs2bin/README.md

 # What can be serialized?

-Objects of any `attrs`-based class can be serialized, as long as all their fields have a type (using type annotations or `attr.ib(type=...)`). `attrs2bin` ships with serializer for the following types:
+Objects of any `attrs`-based class can be serialized, as long as all their fields have a type (using type annotations or `attr.ib(type=...)`). `attrs2bin` ships with serializers for the following types:

 * `int`
 * `float`